Forget the gimmicks

 Skip learning the best sales technique.

-People make buying decisions based on three critical factors: price, customer service and quality.The 3 important factors potential clients consider before hiring your #accounting firm are price, customer service and quality.
+People make buying decisions based on three critical factors: price, customer service and quality.The 3 important factors potential clients consider before hiring your #accounting firm are customer service, quality and price.
+And, you don't need to compete on price.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Don’t compete on price.
 Become remarkable by delivering a high quality product and offering an exceptional client experience.
 By prioritizing experience and service, ideal clients will happily pay your fees.